mehulagg/gitlab_test/doc/install/installation.md

 The source code will first be fetched to the path specified by the first parameter.
 Then a binary will be built under its `bin` directory.
 You will then need to update `gitlab.yml`'s `production -> elasticsearch -> indexer_path` setting to point to that binary.

+NOTE: **Note:**
+Elasticsearch is a feature of GitLab Enterprise Edition and isn't included in GitLab Community Edition.

 ### Install GitLab Pages